Beau Geste (1926 film): Plot

 Major de Beaujolais leads a French Foreign Legion battalion across the Sahara desert to relieve Fort Zinderneuf, reportedly besieged by Arabs.
 When he arrives, he receives no response from the Legionnaires manning the walls, only a single shot.
 He realizes they are dead.
 The trumpeter volunteers to scale the wall and open the gate, but after waiting 15 minutes, the major climbs inside himself.
 He finds the dead commandant with a note in his hand addressed to the chief of police of Scotland Yard which states that the writer is solely responsible for the theft of the "Blue Water" sapphire from Lady Patricia Brandon.
 Soon after, the bodies of the commandant and the man beside him disappear.
 Then the fort is set afire.
-The major sends two Americans to fetch reinforcements.
+The major sends two Americans - later disclosed as the Gestes' friends, Hank and Buddy - to fetch reinforcements.

 The film then flashes back fifteen years to Kent, England.
 The three young Geste brothers and a girl named Isobel stage a naval battle with toy ships.
 When John Geste is accidentally shot in the leg, Michael "Beau" Geste digs the bullet out, then tells John that he is worthy of a Viking's funeral.
 Beau burns one ship, along with a toy soldier and a "dog" (broken off a vase).
 Beau then gets Digby, his other brother, to promise to give him a Viking's funeral if he dies first.

 Lady Patricia cares for the Gestes, her orphaned nephews, while Isobel is her husband's niece.
 She introduces them to Rajah Ram Singh and then-Captain Henri de Beaujolais.
 Lady Patricia is in financial straits; her estranged husband "has taken every penny that comes from the estate."

 After the children become adults, she receives a telegram, announcing that her husband intends to sell the "Blue Water", a family jewel.
 She has it brought to her.
 Someone turns out the lights and steals it.
 The next morning, Beau is gone, leaving Digby a note claiming to be the thief.
 Digby follows, writing to John that he is the culprit.
 John tells Isobel that he took the jewel and departs too.